The MPR Algorithm Explained

 We assess performance in six major warfighting domains:

-Each domain is scored using its own logic and weighting, then normalized and scaled into a unified combat capability index.
+Each domain is scored with its own logic and weighting, then normalized and scaled into a unified combat capability index.

 🔁 Doctrine and Role Adjustment